SimonBlanke/Hyperactive/README.md

 **A unified interface for optimization algorithms and problems.**

 Hyperactive implements 30+ gradient-free optimization algorithms including Bayesian optimization, genetic algorithms, particle swarm optimization, and simulated annealing, accessible through a unified experiment-based API that separates optimization problems from search strategies.
 The library provides native implementations of algorithms from the Gradient-Free-Optimizers package alongside direct interfaces to Optuna and scikit-learn optimizers, supporting discrete, continuous, and mixed parameter spaces.
-Designed for hyperparameter tuning and computational model optimization, it handles objective functions with expensive evaluations through memory-efficient search strategies and parallel execution capabilities.

 <br>